guardian/modern-js-workshop/lessons/babel.md

 - Some are not possible to completely polyfill (e.g. extending a built in class isn't possible in ES5) so they approximate functionality but may not work in all cases.

 ## The project
-The app we're looking at revolves around a *tiny* Virtual DOM library (a pattern popular with libraries like React and Vue).

-The app make a request to CAPI and then uses the VDOM library to render the response the DOM and show a "Guardian" front page.

 We can test out the project now by running `yarn start` inside the project folder and navigating to the URL shown in the output.
 This will probably work fine in Chrome and Firefox but in Safari (at time of writing) it will have trouble with some of the syntax.

 ## Getting Babel into a project